-Faculty of Arts - Department of Art History
+Faculty of Arts - Art History

 Associate Professor Leonard Bell